C191068/Ali_Khatami_Ether.js5/README.md

 that's why await keyword is so important it at tells the code  to wait until the contract is deployed <br>
 It resolves a promise <br>

+it will till the promise exits it's pending state and will return whatever the pending promise <br>
+returns <br>